pallets/flask/docs/extensiondev.rst

 classes:

-    Classes work mostly like initialization functions but can later be used to further change the behaviour.
+    Classes work mostly like initialization functions but can later be used to further change the behavior.
 For an example look at how the `OAuth extension`_ works: there is an `OAuth` object that provides some helper functions like `OAuth.remote_app` to create a reference to a remote application that uses OAuth.